cocos/cocos-docs/en/getting-started/first-game-2d/index.md

 }
 ```

-**Note** Cocos Creator uses a Node + Component architechure, meaning that a component must be attached to a node in order to function.
+**Note** Cocos Creator uses a Node + Component architecture, meaning that a component must be attached to a node in order to function.
 Scripts in Cocos Creator are also designed as components.

 So, let's drag the `PlayerController` script onto the  Inspector of Player node.